bcbi/REDCap.jl/docs/src/export.md

 export_records(config, file_loc="/src/output.csv", format="csv")
 ```

+Because REDCap is medical in nature, some information may be identifing information.
+Luckily this is handled on REDCaps end using the User Rights.
+Data tagged as identifying will not be exported in the request.

 ## Project Data

 Project information, field names, metadata, events/arms, and users are all available for export.
 As above, the can be written directly to a file.